Marcelino dos Santos: Political career

-Mondlane, the rather moderate leader of Frelimo who had been a lecturer in the USA and a United l\jations official, was murdered on 2 February 1969, with the clear involvement of the pro-Soviet faction within Frelimo under Uria Simango and Samora Machel.
-His death was very mysterious and no murderer was ever brought to justice but what this event did was throw Marcelino into a very important role Marcelino dos Santos was elected to Frelimo's 3 person ruling system (dos Santos, Uria Simango, and Samora Moises Machel).
+Mondlane, the rather moderate leader of FRELIMO who had been a lecturer in the US and a United Nations official, was murdered on 2 February 1969, with the clear involvement of the pro-Soviet faction within FRELIMO under Uria Simango and Samora Machel.
+His death was very mysterious and no murderer was ever brought to justice but what this event did was throw Marcelino into a very important role Marcelino dos Santos was elected to FRELIMO's 3 person ruling system (dos Santos, Uria Simango, and Samora Moises Machel).
 In the late 1970s, Dos Santos was Minister of Economic Development.
-He was a member of the Frelimo Political Bureau in charge of the economy in the early 1980s.
+He was a member of the FRELIMO Political Bureau in charge of the economy in the early 1980s.
 From 1987 to 1994, Dos Santos was chairperson of the country's Parliament, the Assembly of the Republic.
 He represented the left wing of the party and was a Marxist-Leninist.
 Although the political party may have begun to look into adopting ideas of capitalism Dos Santos was stubborn not accepting it and calling these motions brief.
 He became head of the most reforming parliament in Mozambican history - which got rid one party state, replacing it with political pluralism, approved a Constitution of the Republic which included guarantees for freedom of assembly, freedom of expression and freedom of the press, and even changed the county's name - from People's Republic to Republic of Mozambique.
 But still kept his stance on Socialism.

 U.S. relations

-Once Mozambique is a free country no longer under Portuguese rule Marcelino dos Santos wants to create bonds with the U.S.

-Goals of developing economic relations and receiving aid on bandits who are keeping Mozambique at war.
-Cooperation with U.S. for emergencies such as bandits and droughts and for agriculture even if the U.S had given off idea of being focused on the private sector.
 Marcelino dos Santos says "Although it took some time for our views to be shared by the U.S., I think they are closer than in the past and sufficiently near to enable us to take strong steps forwards in order to bring about peace and promote economic and social development."

 End of life

-July 1, 1970, Marcelino was invited to the Vatican by the Pope where he was given a copy of the papal encyclical Populorum Progressio on the problems of the underdeveloped world.
+July 1, 1970, Marcelino was invited to the Vatican by Pope Paul VI where he was given a copy of the papal encyclical Populorum Progressio on the problems of the underdeveloped world.
 The next year he received the Lenin Centenary Medal.
-The war with Renamo had finally wrapped up in 1992 when Frelimo and Renamo signed a treaty but the expenses made the country one of the poorest ones.
-Declared national hero in 2015 by Mozambicans.
-Died Feb 11 2020.
+The war with RENAMO (Resistência Nacional Moçambicana Party) had finally wrapped up in 1992 when FRELIMO and RENAMO signed a treaty but the expenses made the country one of the poorest ones.
+He was declared a national hero in 2015 by Mozambicans, and died on February 11, 2020.
 "Therefore, in life as in death, Marcelino dos Santos, the philosopher's griot, remains an icon in the African's story of toil in the wake of colonialism and neo-colonialism which call for a respective response to collective suffering."